How investigators say the killings of two University of South Florida students unfolded

 The bag is found tied in a knot, in the same manner as the one containing Limon’s remains, according to the affidavit.
 Investigators also note the body was wearing clothing consistent with the distinctive outfit Nahida Bristy was last seen wearing in surveillance video.

 Like Limon, the victim has multiple stab wounds.
-Formal identification is pending.
+But given the severe decomposition, officials could not immediately identify the remains.

 April 27: Killings added to investigation into OpenAI